onzfonz/comp227/src/content/0/en/part0b.md

 we saw earlier in this chapter.
 All of the data shown on the page was fetched with the HTML code generated by the server.

-The Notes page uses AJAX to fetch the notes data.
+The Tasks page uses AJAX to fetch the tasks data.
 Submitting the form still uses the traditional mechanism of submitting web forms.

 The application URLs reflect the old, carefree times.
 JSON data is fetched from the URL <https://studies.cs.helsinki.fi/exampleapp/data.json>
-and new notes are sent to the URL <https://studies.cs.helsinki.fi/exampleapp/new_note>.
+and new tasks are sent to the URL <https://studies.cs.helsinki.fi/exampleapp/new_task>.
 Nowadays URLs like these would not be considered acceptable, as they don't follow the generally acknowledged conventions of [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) APIs, which we'll look into more in [part 3](/part3).